 If you need to utilize multiple tabs and have different programs open at the same time, then you should definitely consider a larger higher-quality monitor or a second monitor.

 Upgrading your screen real estate is an easy way to increase productivity.
 It will also save you from errors and will save you time.
-Having a second monitor has actually been proven to increase productivity by roughly 25%.
+Having a second monitor has actually been proven to increase productivity by roughly 25%, with the vertical monitor setup being popular.

 Certain monitors are designed specifically to help with eye strain; these are great for those conscious about their eye health.